dhar174/NLP-Transformer-Based-Legalese-Interpreter-Demo1/README.md

  TO USE:
  1. Build the docker container using the included Dockerfile (ie, with the 'docker build' command)
+ 2. Run the docker container with port 5000 opened as port 5000.
- 2. Open localhost on port 5000.
+ 3. Open localhost on port 5000.
 Make sure it is HTTP (for the purposes of the demo). ie, http://localhost:5000 or http://{local ip here}:5000
+ 4. Upload a Word document.
+For the moment, only .docx files are accepted (for now.
+Broader file acceptance is an easy get)

+ Results are at times inaccurate, in large part because the model is a prototype, and fine-tuning has been hard to do because of a lack of publicly available data.